tsolakisgeo/DHAW2023/grading.md

 ## Weekly responses (12 points)
-From Week 2 to Week 9, students are asked to submit a response worth 2 points.
-Your weekly responses are twofold:
+From Week 2 to Week 9, students are asked to submit a response paper and a critique of two digital tools:

 ### 1. Response paper (1 points)
 You must submit a response paper (min 80 words / max.
 200 words) to one of the assigned articles.
 The paper is due before you arrive in class on the designated day.
 The aim of this assignment is for you to critically engaged with the assigned article.
 To do so effectively, make sure you are addressing:
 1. What is the author’s thesis?